 Adding an arcade gaming room to your business is a great way to increase revenue from dwell time and give customers an experience that increases replay and return visits.
-With the correct game mix, a game room can be the most profitable part of your business.
-But there are a variety of options to choose from like Ticket Cranes, Premium Video, and Hot Redemption, so where do you start?
+A game room with the correct game mix can be the most profitable part of your business.
+But there are various options, such as Ticket Cranes, Premium Video, and Hot Redemption, so where do you start?

 With the wide variety of types of arcade games on the market today, no two game rooms are ever the same.
-Some are filled with exciting virtual reality experiences, while others are reinventing classic arcade games with pinball, skee-ball or The World’s Largest Pac-Man.
-Carefully adding these types of games that may be missing or light in the mix will create excitement and repeat customers.
+Some are filled with exciting virtual reality experiences, while others reinvent classic arcade games with pinball, skee-ball, or The World’s Largest Pac-Man.
+Carefully adding games that may be missing or light in the mix will create excitement and repeat customers.

-Of course, if you are interested in adding arcade machines, it is always helpful to have a full understanding of the games and machines that are available to you.
-Carefully analyzing categories that are missing or under-equipped is the knowledge that will help you decide which options will best appeal to your customers.
+Of course, if you are interested in adding arcade machines, it is always helpful to fully understand the games and machines available to you.
+Carefully analyzing missing or under-equipped categories is the knowledge that will help you decide which options will best appeal to your customers.

-There are three basic categories of arcade games with many more subcategories: Video, Redemption, Merchandiser.
-We’ll go through each one in more detail, but an important part of the decision-making process is what percentage of your space will be allocated to the specific types.
+There are three basic categories of typical arcade games with many more subcategories: Video, Redemption, and Merchandiser.
+We’ll go through each in more detail, but an essential part of the decision-making process is the percentage of your space allocated to the specific types.

-Let’s take a closer look now at the arcade game types and subcategories.
+Let’s look closer at the arcade game types and subcategories.

-Arcade Video Games are what most people are familiar with and include driving games, fighting games and are played for fun, competition, and high scores.
+Most people are familiar with Arcade Video Games, including driving and fighting games, playing for fun, competition, and high scores.
 There are no tickets or prizes.
-These have typically been coin-operated but as technologies have changed most games are moving to card readers.
+These have typically been coin-operated, but most games have moved to card readers as technology changes.

 Redemption games are generally games of skill that reward players for achieving higher scores.
-The player plays for experience and competition, but mostly for E-Ticket accumulation to redeem for high-quality prizes at the redemption center.
+The player plays for experience and competition but primarily for E-Ticket accumulation to redeem high-quality prizes at the redemption center.

 • App to Arcade: Crossy Road, Crazy Tower,